GameDevCoder/portfolio/_clients/crooz.md

 To save time for previewing model animations, I created a way to playback animations from Animation Controllers WITHOUT entering Unity's Playmode.

-The Controller's Animation Layers and Animation States were selectable and individual animations could be easily previewed.
+The Controller's Animation Layers and Animation States were selectable and each animation could be easily previewed.

 &nbsp;